mithi/epic-react-exercises/content/react/patterns/2/notes.md

-## The Accordion Exercise
+## Flexible Compound Components

+> Create an accordion component (with subcomponents) that has a great API / syntax.
+The component styles should be fully customizable by those who'll use them.

-Create a flexible compound components for an "accordion functionality".
+Create flexible compound components for an "accordion functionality".
 You should be able to use the components like this:

 ```jsx